Hair whose strands create shapes such as curves, spirals, zig zags, or waves. (23)

 Violence as an indicator of power (59)

-Transformative justice is a way of addressing an individual act of harm that relies on community members instead of the police, the law, or the government (also known as the state)24 Also defined as an approach to divesting in disposability and thinking that when people fail, they automatically have to be removed from the community.
-(21)
+A way of addressing an individual act of harm that relies on community members instead of the police, the law, or the government (also known as the state).
+Also defined as an approach to divesting in disposability and the mindset that when people fail, they automatically have to be removed from the community.
+(21) (24)

 The full and honest accounting of all facts, information, and context essential to ensuring an informed and equitable decision-making process.
 In practice, the principle of transparency also applies to the intentions and conduct of leaders, organizers, and facilitators, including whether they encourage or suppress criticism and dissenting viewpoints, whether they share or conceal unflattering information and conflicts of interest, and whether they acknowledge or disregard their own motivations and biases.
 (57)

-The fear and persecution of transgender/transexual persons.
-Rooted in a desire to maintain the gender binary (i.e. the categories ‘male’ and ‘female’), which obscures the reality of the fluidity of gender and invisibilizes the experiences of persons who do not identify with either category.
+The fear and persecution of transgender/gender non-conforming people rooted in a desire to maintain the gender binary (i.e. the categories “male” and “female”) according to the gender the individual was assigned at birth.
+This phobia obscures the reality that gender is a fluid concept and erases the experiences of persons who do not identify with either category of the gender binary.
 (72)

-“Any type of media – be it written, photographed or filmed – which exploits traumatic moments of adversity to generate buzz, notoriety or social media attention” and seems to be the most rampant when it’s a Black or brown body being maimed, murdered, abused or exploited.
-(86)
+“Any type of media – be it written, photographed, or filmed – which exploits traumatic moments of adversity to generate buzz, notoriety, or social media attention.”
+Trauma porn seems to be the most rampant when a BIPOC and/or LGBTQIA+ body is being maimed, murdered, abused, or exploited.
+(85)

 Didn't find what you're looking for?